-These Vegan Strawberry Scones are the perfect breakfast.
-They are delicately crusty on the outside and have a tender crumb with pockets of gooey, tangy-sweet strawberries baked within.
+These vegan strawberry scones are delicately crusty on the outside.
+They have a tender crumb with pockets of gooey, tangy-sweet strawberries baked within.
 Rosewater adds an alluring, exotic fragrance.
 You can make these whole wheat, and they are nut-free and soy-free.

 Getting the family out of bed on weekends is easy when I have these delicious vegan Strawberry Scones on the breakfast menu.
 They are everyone's favorite, with a delicious, delicate sweetness interspersed with the gooey, sweet, tangy strawberries.

 With the scone, the Brits invented one of the most perfect foods.
-This not cake, not biscuit, but somewhere divinely in between creation is great for breakfast or anytime, really.
-Jay had two of these yesterday for dessert, and the only reason he stopped is because I drew the line.
+And it's the perfect food to veganize.
+This not cake, not biscuit, but somewhere divinely in between creation is great for breakfast or anytime.

 I add in a couple of unusual ingredients that make this scone really special: rosewater and cardamom.
 Both add the perfect, sweet complement to the tart strawberries,.
 You can leave one or both out, but use it if you can, and you'll love these scones even more.